jessepav/lacygoill-wiki-backup/vim/vim9.md

     vim9script
     def Func()
         if 1
-            let var = 'block-local'
+            var name = 'block-local'
-            unlet var
+            unlet name
         endif
     enddef
     defcompile

-    E1081: Cannot unlet var~
+    E1081: Cannot unlet name~

     vim9script
     def Func()
-        let var = 'function-local'
+        var name = 'function-local'
-        unlet var
+        unlet name
     enddef
     defcompile

-    E1081: Cannot unlet var~
+    E1081: Cannot unlet name~

     vim9script
-    let var = 'script-local'
+    var name = 'script-local'
-    unlet var
+    unlet name

-    E1081: Cannot unlet var~
+    E1081: Cannot unlet name~

 ---

-See `:h vim9-declaration /Global`:
+See `:h vim9-declaration /unlet`:

+   > In Vim9 script `:let` cannot be used.
+An existing variable is assigned to
-   > Global, window, tab, buffer and Vim variables can only be used
+   > without any command.
+The same for global, window, tab, buffer and Vim
-   > without `:let`, because they are are not really declared, they can also be
+   > variables, because they are not really declared.
+They can also be deleted
-   > deleted with `:unlet`.
+   > with `:unlet`.

 ## How to prevent a variable from being accessible in a later statement?